susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 Deployment is the process of moving your application to production.

-For other PaaS's we've looked at (Pagoda, Jumpstarter, etc.), all you had to do to deploy new code changes was push code to a remote url they gave you.
+For other PaaS's we've looked at (Pagoda, OpenShift, etc.), all you had to do to deploy new code changes was push code to a remote url they gave you.

 By default, you don't have this option with DigitalOcean, so you'll need to SSH in to your droplet, move into your project's directory and do a `git pull` whenever you want to sync new changes.